Home Repair Loans and Grants

 Eligibility

-To qualify for a home repair loan you must:
+To qualify for a home repair loan or grant you must:

 • Own property within City of Seattle limits

-• Have low-income - less than 80% of the Area Median Income (AMI)
+• Have low-income — less than 80% of the Area Medium Income (AMI)

 The Office of Housing's home repair program has different income eligibility thresholds depending on whether the assistance is a grant or a loan.
 The home repair limits are the very low-income limits (for grants) and the low-income limits (for loans), both as adjusted and published by HUD.